Fund Hospice Fairly

 Address workforce issues

 Workforce issues for the hospice sector are at crisis point.
-Nurses along with Allied Health and family support staff in hospices are still being paid considerably less than equally qualified and experienced staff in Te Whatu Ora services – despite efforts this year to address pay parity.
+Nurses along with Allied Health and family support staff in hospices are still being paid considerably less than equally qualified and experienced staff in Te Whatu Ora services – despite efforts last year to address pay parity.
+And now the Government has changed the standards by which pay equity claims can be made and all current claims - including the hospice nurses one - have to reapplied for under the new rules.

 If nothing is done to address workforce issues there is significant risk of further staff loss and as a result, reducing hospice services, which will ultimately result in more patients needing care from other health services, including our GPs and emergency departments.